Probabilistic Counters for Privacy Preserving Data Aggregation: Previous and Related Work

 \section{Previous and Related Work}

-In our paper we provide detailed analysis of some probabilistic counters from the perspective of differential privacy.
-Differential privacy concepts are discussed in a huge number of papers in recent years.
+In our paper, we provide a detailed analysis of some probabilistic counters from the perspective of differential privacy.
+Differential privacy concepts have been discussed in many papers in recent years.
 One can also find a well developed body of literature devoted to probabilistic counters and similar structures.
-For that reason we limit the review of the related literature to the most relevant papers.
+Therefore, we limit the related literature review to the most relevant papers.

-\paragraph{Differential Privacy literature.} In our paper we focus on inherent privacy guarantees of some probabilistic structures defined as differential privacy (DP).
-The idea of DP has been introduced for the first time in~\cite{dwork2006calibrating}, however its precise formulation in the widely used form appeared in~\cite{Dwork06}.
+\paragraph{Differential Privacy literature} In our paper, we focus on the inherent privacy guarantees of some probabilistic structures defined as differential privacy.
+The idea of differential privacy has been introduced for the first time in~\cite{dwork2006calibrating}; however, its precise formulation in the widely used form appeared for the first time in~\cite{Dwork06}.
 There is a long list of papers concerning differential privacy, e.g.~\cite{dwork2006our,dwork2009differential,dwork2010differential}, to mention a few.

-Most of these papers focus on a centralized (global) model, namely a database with trusted party holding it.
+Most of these papers focus on a centralised (global) model, namely, a database with a trusted party holding it.
 See that in our paper, despite the distributed setting, we have the same (non-local) trust model.
-In particular we assume an existence of a \textit{curator} that is entitled to gather and see all participants' data in the clear and releases the computed data to wider (possibly untrusted) audience.
-Comprehensive information concerning differential privacy can be found in~\cite{DworkAlgo}.
+In particular, we assume an existence of a \textit{curator} that is entitled to gather and see all participants' data in the clear and release the computed data to a wider (possibly untrusted) audience.
+Comprehensive information on differential privacy can be found in~\cite{DworkAlgo}.

 \paragraph{Probabilistic counters and their applications}